Adroiti/docs-for-code-review-tools/RuboCop/Layout-TrailingBlankLines.md

 ## Description

-This cop looks for trailing blank lines and a final newline in the source code.
+This rule looks for trailing blank lines and a final newline in the source code.

 ## Default configuration